gadkins/quickstart-k8s-version-testing/README.md

 This repo demonstrates how you can create Kubernetes virtual clusters of different versions on Uffizzi Cloud and use them for testing your application running in different Kubernetes versions.

 You can choose between creating a standard [virual cluster](#create-a-virtual-cluster) or a [dev cluster](#development-dev-cluster).
 Dev clusters are standard virtual clusters with additional developer tooling for building, testing, and auto-deploying your local project files.
 [Learn more >](https://docs.uffizzi.com/docs/quickstart)

+For a more in-depth understanding of why you should consider k8s version testing for your applications, checkout our blog here.

 ## Prerequisites